-1. As a rule, exams are in written format using either paper-and-pencil assessments or computer-based assessments.
-A written exam can consist of open-ended questions, an individual paper, a research article, a presentation, an essay, or a report.

-The Board of Examiners can, in special circumstances, allow a different exam format or another way of weighing examination parts of a course and will establish the conditions under which this will take place.

-- 2. In case the attendance requirement has not been met, the grade of the exam will be declared invalid (see also Articles 5 and 6) of the Rules and Regulations. - 3.
+- 1. As a rule, exams are in written format using either paper-and-pencil assessments or computer-based assessments.
+A written exam can consist of open-ended questions, an individual paper, a research article, a presentation, an essay, or a report. - The Board of Examiners can, in special circumstances, allow a different exam format or another way of weighing examination parts of a course and will establish the conditions under which this will take place. - 2.
+In case the attendance requirement has not been met, the grade of the exam will be declared invalid (see also Articles 5 and 6 of the Rules and Regulations). - 3.
 The Rules of Procedures for Exams describe how and under which conditions the written exams are taken. - 4.
 The Board of Examiners has the authority to permit a different form of exam in special cases.
-In case an examiner wants to use a different exam format compared to the one mentioned in the nominal plans or the one communicated to the students, the examiner must ask permission from the Board of Examiners at least four weeks before the starting date of the course/module. - 5.
-Students with a functional disability may request permission from the Board of Examiners to take the exam in a manner which is, as far as possible, adapted to their individual disability.
-The Board of Examiners can ask for expert advice from the academic advisor of the faculty and/or the Disability Support Office of the Student Services Centre before taking a decision. - 6.
-In exceptional cases, the Board of Examiners may grant a student permission for an oral exam.
+In case an examiner wants to use a different exam format compared to the one mentioned in the nominal plans or the one communicated to the Students, the examiner must ask permission from the Board of Examiners at least four weeks before the starting date of the course/module. - 5.
+Upon request, students with a disability and/or chronic illness are offered the opportunity to take the examinations or study in a manner adapted as far as possible to their disability and/or chronic illness.
+These adjustments shall be reasonably tailored to the student's disability and/or chronic illness, but may not alter the quality or difficulty of a course or the examination programme.
+The Board of Examiners decides on the advice of Disability Support (DS). - 6.
+In exceptional cases, the Board of Examiners may grant a Student permission for an oral exam.
 For this purpose, a written request must be submitted to the Board of Examiners.
 If the Board approves the request, in principle the following conditions apply: - a.
 During an oral exam, only one person is tested; - b.
 An oral exam is administered by at least two examiners; - c.
 An oral exam takes place in public.